 Much like everything else, the Oreo cookie has had to reinvent itself over the years to continue its appeal to the masses in an ever-changing marketplace.
 Being “America’s Best Loved Cookie” just isn’t good enough.
 Now it’s higher education’s turn to learn the Oreo lessons.
-No longer can the U.S. higher education system rely on the tradition of being the “World’s Most After Sought Education.”
+No longer can the U.S. higher education system rely on tradition of being the “World’s Most Sought After Education.”

 Some have argued that the future of higher education involves the phasing out of current methodologies, but that is not entirely true.
 The future of higher education is the ability to provide more educational options while delivering the same level of value we have come to expect from the U.S. higher education system.